ksameersrk/Polynomial-List/README.md

 Polynomial-List
 ===============

-Entering expressing like 2+3-6*2+1 using Stack Data Structure
+Entering expressing like X^2-3x+2 using Stack Data Structure And perform
+Addition of two such Expression,
+Multiplication,
+Subtraction,Differentation,
+etc